Published Date: 09/28/21

 Quality in childcare is notoriously difficult to measure quantitatively.
 It comes down to one thing, and it’s not curriculum, or philosophy, or enrichment programs.
 Quality can be determined by how the teachers interact with the children.
 Are they warm?
 Are they nurturing?
 Are they respectful?
 Are they engaged?
 Do they work in childcare because they love children?

-When we look back at the Lanham Act, these high-quality centers didn’t have well-researched early literacy approaches and teachers with a Bachelor’s degree in early childhood education.
+When we look back at the Lanham Act, these high-quality centers didn’t have well-researched early literacy approaches and teachers with a Bachelor’s Degree in Family Studies or early childhood education.
 The RIE, Waldorf, Reggio Emilia approaches all were yet-to-be developed.
 What they had were women who were paid fairly and who desired to work in childcare.
 They had staff who nurtured children and who weren’t spending their days focusing on kindergarten readiness.